kskonovalov/euw-elementor-used-forms/readme.txt

 Stable tag: 0.1.0
 License: GPL v2 or later

+Simple way to check all Elementor forms (Elementor Pro Form widget) through the site

 == Description ==
 Currently, there's no simple way to find all forms created with Elementor, as they're just widgets (same as all other widgets).
 Plugin helps to find all forms, pages where they're used and some important settings like reCaptcha, Honeypot, Saving form submissions to the DB enabled